10 ways to a greener future

 The new material is recirculated into the textile production cycle as a replacement for virgin materials such as cotton.

 Ever since the first Swedish district heating system was introduced in 1948, extensive efforts have been made to provide energy-efficient solutions for heating homes.
 In Gothenburg – Sweden’s second largest city – most buildings and houses are connected to the district heating system’s network of underground pipes and cables.

 Instead of heating each building individually with electricity or oil, this climate-smart waste-to-energy solution uses local resources such as burnt rubbish or captured excess heat from industrial production or data centres to heat up water and distribute it to everyone connected to the system.
 By doing so, 93 per cent of all energy in the system is either recycled or comes from renewable resources.

 Through its own energy company, Göteborg Energi, the city of Gothenburg is leading this efficient method, which accounts for 90 per cent of the heating used in flats in the city, as well as about 12,000 private homes, many industries, offices, shops and public buildings.

 District heating is the most common source of heating in Sweden.
 In Stockholm 80 per cent of the heating comes from district heating (link in Swedish).
-It has great environmental advantages, such as saving costs and lowering carbon dioxide (CO2) emissions.
+With 97 per cent of the energy being based on renewable sources or recycled, this form of heating has great environmental advantages, such as saving costs and lowering carbon dioxide (CO2) emissions.